-The CS1026a website is accessible through OWL: https://owl.uwo.ca/portal .
+The CS1026b website is accessible through OWL: https://owl.uwo.ca/portal .

 Announcements, assignments, labs, lecture notes, and other course-related information will be posted on this website.
 It is the responsibility of the student to check this website often.
-ALL students in ALL THREE lecture sections, namely section 001, section 002 and section 003, will be using the same OWL section: 001.
-The OWL site is COMPSCI 1026A 001 FW19.